-Unless you were living under a rock, you heard the news: Tumblr banned all NSFW content last month.
+Unless you were living under a rock, you heard the news: Tumblr recently banned all NSFW content.
 Overnight, there was one less place where queer men, and queer people, can be kinky, explorative, and curious.
-Tumblr was more than the best porn on the internet — it was a place where many of us discovered ourselves, discovered our interests, and found others.
+Tumblr was more than the best porn on the internet -- it was a place where many of us discovered ourselves, discovered our interests, and found others.

 At the sex toy company where I work, we hire porn stars to showcase our products in sexy videos.
 Instead of browsing agency databases for talent, we simply get on Twitter.
 The platform allows NSFW content everywhere except in profile and header photos, making it the go-to place for an up-and-coming performer to showcase their body (of work) and create a de facto portfolio.

 Twitter poses a risk for people in the closet.
 Unlike other social media platforms, there is only a marginal access wall to protect your identity.
 In settings, you can protect your tweets and require followers to request permission to view them, but anyone can see your profile picture, header photo, and profile text.